khchen-hp/khchen-hp.github.io/content/about.md

 +++

 Welcome to my homepage.
 I am currently a Master student in **Sino-Danish College, University of Chinese Academy of Sciences**.
 As a joint programme, I was awarded **Master of Science in Water and Environment** from **University of Copenhagen** in Dec.
 2020.
+My supervisors are Prof. Aijie Wang (from HIT & CAS) and Associate Prof. Luca Vezzaro (from DTU).

 I graduated from **Chongqing University** in 2018, and my course was Civil Engineering, mainly about Water Engineering.
 From 2017-2018, I was a visiting student in **University College London** under the supervision of Prof. Yun Bai.
 At the same time, I participated in a cooperative project with Dr. Miao Guo from **Imperial College London**.
 The project was mainly about **Optimisation of Wastewater Treatment Strategies in Eco-Industrial Parks: Technology, location and transport**.

 My research project at present is **Optimal Control of Wastewater Treatment Plants towards Sustainability Based on Multi-Agent Reinforcement Learning**.

+I am going to be a PhD candidate in August 2021at **the Hong Kong Uiversity of Science and Technology**.
+My research field will change to **Intelligent Transportation** under the supervision of Prof. Hai Yang.

 ## Education

+- **the Hong Kong Uiversity of Science and Technology**

+  ***Phd in Intelligent Transportation, 2021 - 2025***

 - **University of Copenhagen & University of China Academy of Sciences**